Put a ‘PIN’ in It: Effective Liaison Activity Reporting

 Using Liaison Activity Data to Understand Alignment

-I suggest, to get “credit” for an encounter, liaisons should provide at least 2-3 sentences that demonstrate how they are approaching their visits as a trusted partner vs a professional visitor.
-Their notes should also include a clear purpose, key data or details (including intel leadership would want to be briefed on), and any next steps for following up and following through.
+I recommend that, to get “credit” for an encounter, liaisons should provide 2-3 sentences showing how they approach visits as a trusted partner.
+Their notes should clearly state the purpose, key data (including relevant leadership intel), and next steps for follow-up.

 These notes in our physician relationship management — PRM platform might look like this:

-• (PURPOSE) “Facilitated introduction today between Dr. Azzara & Dr. Arana to make sure Azzara knows about the new procedures we are offering locally starting next month.”
+• (PURPOSE) “Facilitated an introduction today between Dr. Azzara and Dr. Arana to ensure Azzara is aware of the new procedures we are offering locally starting next month.”

 • (INTEL) “Azzara stated that he normally sees at least one of these types of patients a month in his practice & would be interested in having a local partner for those patients who want to stay closer to home.”